 In addition to the days and hours of employment requirements, you must also comply with applicable state law obligations related to meal and rest breaks.
 These generally include provisions on the number of meal and/or rest breaks that must be provided, when they should be provided, and how long they should last.
-While the FLSA does not require meal or rest breaks, the regulations require that rest breaks that last between 5 and 20 minutes must be paid.
-Meal periods of 30 minutes or more may be unpaid.
+While the FLSA does not require meal or rest breaks, the regulations require that rest breaks lasting from 5 to 20 minutes must be paid.
+Meal periods of 30 minutes or more, which are continuous and uninterrupted, may be unpaid.